“It takes nothing away from a human to be kind to an animal” – Joaquin Phoenix

 Here is a list of the most common animal ingredients found in beauty products, with some of the other names they go by, and a short explanation of how they are sourced and used.
 Please remember that there are plant based and synthetic alternatives to all of these substances!
 Not one of them is necessary for beautiful skin or beautiful cosmetics.
 If a product you are looking at buying contains one of the following ingredients that can be derived from either animal, plant or synthetic sources – and it does not specify which the brand uses – please contact them directly to seek further information.
-Alternatively, take away the guesswork and use my vegan beauty database to find truly cruelty free brands!
+If you are based in Australia or New Zealand the facebook group Vegan Beauty Australia and New Zealand (I am one of many dedicated admins!) is a fantastic resource as well.

-While these are a few of the most commonly found ingredients, they are by no means the only ones.
-I will be working on this list, and as it evolves it will become an integral part of my website.
-I hope that you will find it to be a helpful resource 🙂
+While the ingredients listed below are a few of the most commonly found ingredients, they are by no means the only ones.
+I hope that you will find this to be a helpful resource.
+Bookmark this page if you find it helpful, and please let me know if you would like to see it added to! 🙂

 Also known as Albumin